Reloaded-Project/Reloaded-II/docs/LinuxSetupGuide.md

     If the window does not render; don't worry the installer will still automatically complete.
     This process usually downloads ~120MB of data and takes 30-60 seconds for most people.

+!!! tip

+    If the installer has issues, you can try running it without GUI `wine Setup.exe --nogui`.

-Once install completes, Reloaded will be on your desktop.
+If install is successful, Reloaded's launcher will boot and a shortcut will be created on your desktop.
 If you cannot see it there, check Wine's Desktop folder (usually located in `<your_home_dir>/.wine/drive_c/users/<username>/Desktop/`).

 ![Reloaded on HoloISO](./Images/Wine-HoloISO.png)